GRouvellas/School_App/README.md

 # School_App
-A command prompt application with Java.
+A console application with Java.